Breast cancer - Stage I

 Working through treatment

 From the start of my treatment, the level of care was unlike anything I’d ever experienced before.
 My radiologist spent an hour describing a specialized procedure called gating that he wanted to do with me.
 With this approach, my breathing was measured and used to make a calculation about the timing of radiation.
-The radiation beam was coordinated with my breathing as a way to minimize organ damage.
+The radiation beam was coordinated with my breathing as a way to reduce the risk of organ damage.
 That was an extra measure that my doctor did not have to take but wanted to because he thought it might help me.

 When I experienced some burning from the radiation, my care team provided creams and coconut oil to help treat my skin, and they kept a watchful eye to make sure the burns did not get too painful.

 I never felt like my doctors had authority over me.
 Instead, they made me feel important, that my opinion counted in my care.
 Every question I had was taken seriously.
-The care was extensive, down to my doctor giving me his cell phone number, and the warmth extended to me by the care team was, for me, part of the treatment.
+The care was extensive, down to my doctor giving me his cellphone number, and the warmth extended to me by the care team was, for me, part of the treatment.

-Back to triathlons
+Back to triathlons and living life to the fullest

 My grandchildren and my family as a whole have always kept me strong, and especially so during cancer treatment.
-Thinking about all that there is to do, all I want to do, and my faith helped get me through, and I’m thankful to feel as healthy as I did before treatment.
+Thinking about all that there is to do, all I want to do, and knowing my faith helped get me through, I’m thankful to feel as healthy as I did before treatment.